 To column vectorize the states in the United States of America you can create the vector

-X1x52=x1x2⋮x52
+X1x52=x1x2⋮x52You don’t need this exponentiation in your LHS

 Depending on the data about each state I wish to capture, it’s possible that each state xi may have its own states, such at latitude and longitude.
 These can also be column vectorized and then have X also increase in size by a factor of the number of sub-states to match.